“No one gets over anything.” Jim Harrison

 Success Is Not Enough

 There were traits of the father that the son took on, among them not to mince words, defiance in ignoring conventions, and the cordial European art of hospitality (l’art de recevoir).
-To these one can add an essential touch: to sell wine, one must faire du charme (be charming).
+To these one can add an essential trait: to sell wine, one must faire du charme (be charming).

 In Le Monde, Sacha remarked that his days in Bordeaux have left a sour aftertaste: